kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 Of course, you – and your database administrator – don’t want your SQL database to be accessible to the whole world.
 AceQL provides a mechanism that allows you to check the username and password sent by the remote client program.
 This is done through the login method of the `DatabaseConfigurator` interface.
 If login returns true, access is granted.

 Note that the username and password checked here are not the database username and password.
-The username and password should be checked via an applicative access mechanism,such as an LDAP directory, a login table in the database, etc.
+The username and password should be checked via an applicative access mechanism, such as an LDAP directory, a login table in the database, etc.

 The following example checks that the username and password entered by the client match an access list defined in an SQL table of the host database.
 Add the method to your `MyDatabaseConfigurator` class: